 NOTE: Some engines are equipped with flywheel housings which do not allow use of an engine flywheel rotation tool.
-These engines may be rotated from front nose of engine, using JDG966 Crankshaft Front/Rear Rotation Adapter.
+These engines with straight nose crankshafts may be rotated from front nose of engine, using JDG966 Crankshaft Front/Rear Rotation Adapter.